eliahvo/e-vehicle-rental/doc/frontend_reference/frontend_ref.md

 This button directs back to the Dashboard Map.

 ### 2 - Active Booking
-This will direct to the currently running bookings of the logged in user.<br>
+This will direct to the currently running booking of the logged in user.<br>

 **For example**: